 In February 2016, the FASB issued ASU No. 2016-2, "Leases."
 ASU No. 2016-2 is expected to result in the recognition of a right-to-use asset and related liability to account for future obligations under ground lease agreements for which the Company is the lessee.
-As of June 30, 2018, the remaining contractual payments under ground lease agreements aggregated approximately \$41.1 million.
+As of September 30, 2018, the remaining contractual payments under ground lease agreements aggregated approximately \$40.8 million.
 In addition, ASU No. 2016-2 will require that lessees and lessors capitalize, as initial direct costs, only those costs that are incurred due to the execution of a lease.
-Allocated payroll costs and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred.
+Payroll and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred, and accordingly, the Company's general and administrative expenses will increase.